Leyendas (franchise): The Legend of the Guanajuato Mummies (2014)

-The Legend of the Chupacabra (2016)
+The Legend of Chupacabras (2016)

-The Legend of the Chupacabra, the fourth film, was released on 21 October 2016.
+The Legend of Chupacabras, the fourth film, was released on 21 October 2016.
 The story is based on the chupacabra creature.
 In the film, while on his way home to Puebla, Leo and his fellow rebel mates get caught up in a civil war, and they get locked up in Peñamiller.
 When the 'chupacabra' attacks the prison, Leo calls for the help of his friend, Teodora, to discover the origin of the creature as he escapes with his inmates.
 The films' past characters, including Don Andrés and Xochitl, were left absent, while Fernando "Nando" San Juan, Leo's older brother from Nahuala, makes a return to the franchise.
 The film also uses traditional animation, which is the first time since Nahuala and the first during the Ánima Estudios era.
 In another series first, the film was released in the United States on 14 October 2016, one week prior to its release in Mexico.
 Distributed by Pantelion Films, a major American film distributor for Latin American-themed films, the film was shown in the original Spanish-language format with English subtitles.
 Despite receiving negative reviews, the film is another major box-office success, grossing a total of $100.7 million pesos (US$5.4 million), and is the series' first to surpass the $100 million peso-mark as well as the second-highest-grossing film within.
 While the Mummies voice cast return for the fourth film, Rafael Inclán did not return to voice Alebrije, as he was replaced by dubbing actor Herman López.
 Ricardo Arnaiz, creator of the franchise, was not involved in the production of this film.